 Climax Technology Listed by thegentlemen Ransomware Group

 On June 30, 2026, Climax Technology Co., Ltd., a Taipei-based maker of smart security systems and telecare devices, was listed on the leak site of the ransomware group known as thegentlemen.
-The company, which develops hybrid security panels, emergency pendants, and long-term care alert technologies used in homes and healthcare settings worldwide, had internal files exfiltrated during a ransomware attack.
+The company, which develops hybrid security panels, emergency pendants, and long-term care alert technologies used in homes and healthcare settings worldwide, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that Climax Technology, founded in 1985, was added to thegentlemen’s leak portal on June 30, 2026.
 The listing states that internal files were successfully exfiltrated.
 No confirmed total number of individuals affected has been released, and the precise volume or specific categories of data remain unclear from available reporting.
 The company’s products are installed in residential and medical environments across multiple countries, meaning any exposed internal documents could contain information linked to customers, partners, or operational systems.